lucky15426/Spotify-Clone/README.md

 # Spotify-Clone

-Have made Spotify-Clone using HTML & CSS :)
+This is a Spotify-Clone using HTML & CSS :)